Dr. David Perlmutter

 Dom D’Agostino, PhD

 Dr. Dominic D’Agostino is a tenured Associate Professor in the Department of Molecular Pharmacology and Physiology at the University of South Florida Morsani College of Medicine.
-He runs the website Keto Nutrition, and has been on over 200 podcasts talking about metabolic health.
+He runs the website Keto Nutrition and has been on more than 200 podcasts talking about metabolic health.